sidimansourjs/applepay-token/README.md

 This example is expecting the private key reduced to single line, you can use other implementations, in this case it would be:

 		MHcCAQEE234234234opsmasdsalsamdsad/asdsad/asdasd/asdAwEHoUQDQgAaslkdsad8asjdnlkm23leu9jclaskdas/masr4+/as34+4fh/sf64g/nX35fs5w==

+## Merchant ID:

+Merchant ID is the data of the extension 1.2.840.113635.100.6.32, which is the merchant identifier field (OID 1.2.840.113635.100.6.32).
+This an id extension of the certificate it’s not your merchant identifier.

 ## Steps to decrypt payment data:
 1. Verify the signature as follows: